 Down Script

 #!/bin/sh

 #

 This script will be executed when PPP/WAN IPv6 connection is lost.

 email -t name@domain.com -s "SmartFlex router" -m "PPP connection is lost."

-Apply '''
+'''

-Figure 76: Example of IPv6 Up/Down Script
+Figure 77: Example of IPv6 Up/Down Script

-After establishing or losing an IPv6 WAN connection (connection to mobile network), the router sends an email with information about the connection state.
+After establishing or losing an IPv6 WAN connection, the router sends an email with information about the connection state.
 It is necessary to configure SMTP before.